RawMeat3000/edge_optimizer/README.md

 Feature 2 - Fixing "hard" edges that inflate vertex counts during rendering.
 These usually happen when assets get exported/re-imported using wrong settings or via formats like OBJ which don't support smoothing very well.

-Before - Displaying Tangent directions, you may notice that some of the blue vectors point multiple directions per vertex.
+Before - When debugging tangent directions, you may notice that some of the blue vectors point multiple directions per vertex.
 This results in duplicated vertices and inflated asset costs.
 Vert count: 1596
 Normal count: 5706